-Please email - firstname.lastname@example.org - or telephone 01302 852469 (in office hours) for further details of seminars or to register your interest in future ones.
+Please email - firstname.lastname@example.org - or telephone 01302 852469 (in office hours) for further details of training days or to register your interest in future ones.

 Some very successful ploughing courses have been held since 2002 for both novices and experienced ploughmen.

 Most are held at Callington, Cornwall and have been two day ploughing courses for reversible and conventional ploughing and for ploughmen and women of all ages.

 Pictured on the right are some of those who attended the first Ploughing School when instruction was is given by champion ploughmen, Ken Chappell, Phil Barriball and Adrian Brewer.
 Some of the ploughmen who attended one course are Ian Brewer, Peter Curbiskley, James George, Daniel Trewern and John Martin.